Profile picture of Wendy Machalicek

 Research

 Dr. Machalicek works with undergraduate and masters students, and doctoral students to conduct applied research and is always interested in talking with students who are interested in obtaining experience in research.
-She holds a weekly Applied Behavior Analysis Research lab meeting each term.
-Interested students can learn more by emailing Dr. Machalicek at wmachali@uoregon.edu.
+Along with faculty colleagues in Applied Behavior Analysis, she holds a weekly Applied Behavior Analysis Research lab meeting each term.
+Interested students can learn more by emailing wmachali@uoregon.edu.